MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### MyAnalytics vs. Workplace Analytics

-Although MyAnalytics is an individual productivity tool, [Workplace Analytics](https://docs.microsoft.com/workplace-analytics/myanalytics/setup/mya-setup-checklist) allows organizations to view aggregated, de-identified collaboration data of employees.
+Although MyAnalytics is an individual productivity tool, [Workplace Analytics](https://docs.microsoft.com/en-us/workplace-analytics/) enables organizations to view aggregated, de-identified collaboration data of employees.
 The applications are purchased and licensed separately.
 If an employee opts out of MyAnalytics, this does not impact the opt-in status for Workplace Analytics (and vice versa).

 ### MyAnalytics vs. Delve